mastrojs/mastrojs.github.io/data/index.md

 - **No VC-money**: this forces us to stay lean and prevents eventual enshitification.
 - **No hosting offer**: selling a service is not what we're interested in.
 - **No update treadmill**: we use web standards instead of relying on many [dependencies](https://jsr.io/@mastrojs/mastro/dependencies).
+- **No lock-in**: if you don't like some aspect of Mastro, just fork the code – it's only [~700 lines](https://github.com/mastrojs/mastro/tree/main/src#readme) after all.

 <a class="button" href="https://github.dev/mastrojs/template-basic">Try online with GitHub</a>
 <a class="button -secondary" href="#experienced-developers-–-do-you-want-off-the-frontend-treadmill%3F">Install with Deno, Node.js or Bun</a>